-If the burn involves more than 15 percent to 20 percent of body area, there can be significant fluid losses and the presence of shock.
-IV fluids are indicated whenever there are large areas of 2nd and 3rd degree burns involved.
-According to the Parkland Formula for traumatic burn fluid loss: 4 cc of fluid per kilogram per percent of burn is equivalent to the fluid given in the first twenty four hours, with the first half given over 8 hours.
-This involves about 8000 cc of fluid in a 175 pound person with a 25 percent burn.
+If the burn involves more than 15 percent to 20 percent of the body area, there can be significant fluid losses and the presence of shock.
+IV fluids are indicated whenever there are large areas of 2nd and 3rd-degree burns involved.
+According to the Parkland Formula for traumatic burn fluid loss: 4 cc of fluid per kilogram per percent of burn is equivalent to the fluid given in the first twenty-four hours, with the first half given over 8 hours.
+This involves about 8000 cc of fluid in a 175-pound person with a 25 percent burn.

-A superficial, partial thickness, 2nd degree burn is moist with a weeping red base.
+A superficial, partial thickness, a second-degree burn is moist with a weeping red base.
 The epidermis can separate from the dermis, causing a fluid-filled blistery wound.
 The area blanches from red to white when you push on it and the sensation of air on the wound leads to increased pain.
 It should be kept cool because heat makes the pain worse.
-It is one of the more painful types of burns because the nerve endings are raw and not burned up as in a third degree burn.
+It is one of the more painful types of burns because the nerve endings are raw and not burned up as in a third-degree burn.

-In a deeper partial thickness burn (a deep 2nd degree burn), the blisters are generally quite loose and easily removed.
+In a deeper partial-thickness burn (a deep second-degree burn), the blisters are generally quite loose and easily removed.
 The remaining skin might be moist or a waxy dry.
 The skin color is a patchy blend of red to white and the skin doesn’t blanch regardless of the amount of pressure put on it.
 It may or may not be painful, depending on the amount of nerve damage; however, the patient may feel pressure when touched.

-In a full thickness burn, the skin looks gray, like leather, white and waxy or charred and blackened, depending on the type of burn.
-If many of the nerve endings are damaged, the only sensation the patient feels is that of deep pressure on palpation.Treatment of facial burns
+In a full-thickness burn, the skin looks gray, like leather, white and waxy or charred and blackened, depending on the type of burn.
+If any of the nerve endings are damaged, the only sensation the patient feels is that of deep pressure on palpation.Treatment of Facial Burns

 It’s important to quickly look at cause when treating a facial burn.
 Fast treatment is vital in lessening tissue destruction.
 You need first to think of first aid for facial burns.